 Oklahoma is fortunate to have these unique species of the perch family in many of its lakes.
 To identify them, first look at the spiny dorsal fin.
-The walleye will have no spots on this fin; the sauger will have distinct spots; and the hybrid of the tow species, the saugeye, will have spots and bars in the webbing of its spiny dorsal fin.
+The walleye will have no spots on this fin; the sauger will have distinct spots; and the hybrid of the two species, the saugeye, will have spots and bars in the webbing of its spiny dorsal fin.
 The color of the fish and the presence or absence of the cheek scales may also help identify the difference.
 The eyes of this species give off an eerie glow due to the tapetum lucidum, a reflective layer on the retina, This adaptation is for feeding at night in low light levels.

 Walleye and saugeye are not native to the Sooner State.
 Like stripers and hybrids, they were introduced and created in hatcheries, respectively, to fill newly-created niches in reservoirs.